kvietmeier/vagrant/virtualbox/ClearLinux/README.md

 vagrant plugin install vagrant-guests-clearlinux
 ````

-NOTE:  It is very important to check for plugin updates after you updaste the box version.
+NOTE:  It is very important to check for plugin updates after you update the box version.

 Config the Clear Linux box and set hostname
 ````ruby